michaelklishin/neocons/README.md

 ## Supported Clojure versions

 Neocons is built from the ground up for Clojure 1.3 and up.
+Clojure 1.4 is highly recommended.

 ## Supported Neo4J Server versions